 Students who believe they have been unfairly graded in a course should follow the appeals procedure outlined in the NMU Student Handbook.

-The Dean’s List is published each semester naming those undergraduate-level students who have achieved a high scholastic standing for the previous semester.
+The Dean’s List is published each semester naming those undergraduate-level students who have achieved a high scholastic standing for the previous standard semester (fall and winter only).
 To qualify for this recognition, a student must (1) have completed a minimum of 12 credits, earning honor points in at least eight credits, and (2) have earned a semester GPA of 3.25 or higher.
 Remedial courses at the 080 level are not included in the 12 hours.